Tabletop RPG advice for little dragons

 High Intelligence, Low Wisdom

-A character with high Intelligence and low Wisdom is going to be very smart, but lacking in awareness.
-They may be so absorbed in the problems they’re solving that they don’t notice what’s going on around them, or so locked into a plan that they don’t realize when they have to improvise because things have gone wrong.
+A character with high Intelligence and low Wisdom will be brilliant but lacking in awareness.
+They may become so absorbed in the problems they’re solving that they don’t notice what’s happening around them or so locked into a plan that they don’t realize when they have to improvise because things have gone wrong.
 They may also show naivete when dealing with real-life situations instead of academics or books.

-These characters are sometimes portrayed as lacking in common sense, but they can just as easily be intelligent characters that just get lost in thought.
+These characters sometimes lack common sense, but they can just as easily be intelligent characters who just get lost in thought.
 A great example of the latter is Mordin Solus from the Mass Effect series.
 When he starts theorizing, he completely ignores everything around him and often needs to be pulled out of his thoughts back into the present.
 When confronted with a complex moral quandary, he takes a purely logical route and acts surprised when his colleague takes a more practical approach.
 Part of his growth is realizing that logic isn’t everything and some of the hard logical conclusions he arrived at may need to be re-examined.

 High Intelligence, Low Charisma

-A character with high Intelligence and low Charisma is going to be a classic brainy character who’s not good in social situations.
+A character with high Intelligence and low Charisma will be a classic brainy character who’s not good in social situations.
 Depending on their level of self-awareness surrounding this, it can manifest in a few ways.

 If a character is only vaguely aware of their low Charisma (or is blissfully unaware), this can look like a socially awkward character who says things they shouldn’t.
-They’re smart enough to realize that they frequently say the wrong thing but usually don’t know until they see other people react to it.
+They’re smart enough to realize that they frequently say the wrong thing but usually don’t know until they see other people react.

 A great example of this type of character is Willow from Buffy the Vampire Slayer.
 She excitedly talks about what interests her, but if it’s not well received, there’s an embarrassed resignation, as if to say, “Oh no, not again.”
 She’s also fallen prey to more charismatic predators who have used her social ineptitude to lure her into danger.

-If a character is somewhat aware of their low Charisma, you’ll have a smart character that knows to keep to themselves and only speaks up when they know what they have to say is vital to what’s going on.
+If a character is somewhat aware of their low Charisma, you’ll have a smart character who knows to keep to themselves and only speaks up when they have something vital to what’s going on.
 This frequently manifests as anger against less intelligent people, particularly if one of their warnings has been ignored.
-Many times, this is played for comedy, but this could easily be a serious character too.
+This is often played for comedy, but this could easily be a serious character.

 An example of this character type would be Dr. House from the TV series House.
 His deduction skills are amazing, but people often don’t want to listen to him because of his abrasive personality.
-He’s found himself in a position where he’s the expert, but I imagine he had some troubles earlier in his career before his expertise was established.
+He’s in a position where he’s the expert, but I imagine he had troubles earlier in his career before he gained prominence.

 Wisdom

-Wisdom is more of a “street smarts,” compared to Intelligence, and most often measures intuition and awareness.
-This includes general awareness of surroundings, awareness of how other people are acting and reacting, awareness of a patient’s health, and self-awareness.
-Characters that spend a lot of time in self-reflection are usually high-Wisdom characters, but rugged outdoors types and streetwise rogues or ruffians often have a high Wisdom stat as well.
+Wisdom is more of a “street smarts” compared to Intelligence and most often measures intuition and awareness.
+This includes general awareness of surroundings, awareness of how other people act and react, awareness of a patient’s health, and self-awareness.
+Characters that spend a lot of time in self-reflection are usually high-Wisdom characters, but rugged outdoors types and streetwise rogues or ruffians often have a high Wisdom stat.

 Wisdom stats include Animal Handling, Insight, Medicine, Perception, and Survival.
 Insight is a skill for reading others and gauging their intentions, and Animal Handling is like people skills for animals.
-Perception and Survival are commonly thought of as scouting skills.
-Medicine is a bit of an odd fit, but it’s still technically a Wisdom skill.
+Perception and Survival are scouting skills.
+Medicine is an odd fit, but it’s still technically a Wisdom skill.

-A high-Wisdom character is going to be aware of their surroundings and quick to recognize danger or subtle changes in a crowd.
+A high-Wisdom character is aware of their surroundings and recognizes danger or subtle changes in a crowd.
 They’re often quick-thinking, preferring to use their well-developed intuition to improvise their way through things rather than rely on extensive planning.
-They’re very self-aware—if you ask them what their weaknesses are, they’re going to know exactly what those weaknesses are, and they’ll be working to fix them.
+They’re very self-aware—if you ask them about their weaknesses, they know exactly what those weaknesses are, and they’ll be working to fix them.
 They’re also typically fond of parables and stories that tell life lessons, sometimes choosing to tell a story rather than answer a question.

 Classes likely to have a high Wisdom stat include: